-Villa Medici supports fellows in their post-residency career and encourages the circulation of their work in France through two initiatives: ¡Viva Villa! and production grants.
+Villa Medici supports fellows in their post-residency career and encourages the circulation of their work in France through three initiatives: ¡Viva Villa!, production grants and the Prince of Monaco – Villa Medici Creative Grant.

 ¡Viva Villa! is a network of French artistic residencies abroad, created in 2016 by Casa de Velázquez (Madrid), Villa Kujoyama (Kyoto) and Villa Medici (Rome) and joined in 2023 by Villa Albertine (United States).